Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

     The community repository.
 This allows us to apply per-game specific support/rules without having to recompile mod managers.

-!!! note "This documents a future iteration of [Reloaded.Community](https://github.com/Reloaded-Project/Reloaded.Community) repository."
+!!! note "This documents a future iteration of [Reloaded.Community][reloaded-community] repository."

 ## About